robbwdoering/bellum.ai/meaningEngineReference.md

 ```

 ## Effects
-The effect of a rule is "meat-and-potatoes," so to speak; unlike conditionals, which are restricted to their own section of a meaning object called "cond", we say "effect" to describe all the other fields of the meaning object.
+The effect of a rule is the "meat-and-potatoes," so to speak; unlike conditionals, which are restricted to their own section of a meaning object called "cond", we say "effect" to describe all the other fields of the meaning object.

-Like conditionals, affects can be nested, although this system is much simpler and only supports a max of two nested levels (rather than infinite).
+Like conditionals, effects can be nested, although this system is much simpler and only supports a max of two nested levels (rather than infinite).
 This can be done using the special "AND" effect, which captures rules like "add one to hit rolls AND reroll wound rolls", or the "OR" effect to capture rules like Defensible Terrain.

 > :warning: The "OR" effect is not currently supported in the code, and will instead be treated as an "AND" as a shortcut.
-New rules should still use the "OR" affect where appropriate.
+New rules should still use the "OR" type where appropriate so that they'll work when "OR" support is added.

 This is the basic layout of a meaning object, where "type" is the only field required in all cases:
 ```js